-Summary: What appears on the email list or is said at meetings is private.
+Summary: What appears on the email list and what is said at in-person or virtual meetings is private.

 Thames Valley Committee